justinhchae/justinhchae.github.io/_posts/2007-05-21-penn-state.md

 ---
 layout: post
-title: "BS in IST, Penn State"
+title: "BS in IST at Penn State"
 date: 2007-05-21
 ---